-There is a lot of confusion about what downward refraction will do the the apparent position of an object.
+There is a lot of confusion about what downward refraction will do to the apparent position of an object.
 Many people think that the word “downward” suggests it will make the object appear lower.
 We examine the actual effect in this article.

-- Wavelength of the light
+- The wavelength of the light

 - Carbon Dioxide content